luckymouse11/Project-2/README.md

 ### Results
-Considering this was the first app I have been a part of using React I was relatively pleased with the result.
-I felt that understanding how to dig down and retrieve information took significantly more time than ideal, therefore restricting some of the potential functionality of the site.
+Considering this was the first app I developed as a group using React, I was relatively pleased with the result.
+Functionality-wise, we managed to complete the app design that we identified as our MVP.
+However, understanding how to dig down and retrieve information took significantly more time than ideal which restricted the potential of the site.
+I was a little disappointed, believing that I should have been able to accomplish more.

 ## Wins/Challenges
 ### Wins